MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/tutorial-aovpn-deploy-create-certificates.md

 **To validate the user certificate:**

-1. Sign in to the VPN client as the user that you created for the **VPN Users** group.
+1. Sign in to the VPN Windows client as the user that you created for the **VPN Users** group.

 2. Press Windows key + R, type **gpupdate /force**, and press ENTER.